naemon/naemon.github.io/documentation/usersguide/distributed.md

 ### Central Server Configuration

 We've looked at how distributed monitoring servers should be configured, so let's turn to the central server.
-For all intensive purposes, the central is configured as you would normally configure a standalone server.
+For all intents and purposes, the central is configured as you would normally configure a standalone server.
 It is setup as follows:

 <ul>
 <li>The central server has the web interface installed (optional, but recommended)